Competence…Caring…Compassion

 • March 7 (1:00pm)

 Students seeking admission may only repeat pre-requisite courses once.
 (W, WA, WF, D,U or below count as a repeat).
-Other circumstances such as Auditing a course will require documentation and will be reviewed by the Admissions Committee.
+Other circumstances such as auditing a course will require documentation and will be reviewed by the Admissions Committee.

 Program Contacts